DuckFarren/beatboxing-3dcnn-lstm/README.md

 2. Video Augmentation (Credits to https://github.com/okankop/vidaug)
 ![](images/vidaug.JPG)

-The model is taking 24frames for prediction, so make sure you pass videos with 24frames to train the model.
+The model is taking 24frames for prediction.
+This number can be reduced during the training process.

 ### Training Result
 After training for 50 epochs, we achieved >95% of validation accuracy.